carogaltier/medscheduler/docs/api-reference/appointment_scheduler.md

 ### Next steps

-Continue to {doc}`date_ranges_ref_date` to explore how simulation windows and reference dates define temporal boundaries.
+- {doc}`date_ranges_ref_date` — defines the temporal window and reference point of the simulation.
+- {doc}`calendar_structure` — details the working-day patterns and slot configuration used during generation.